sluzhynskyi/json_manager/README.md

 * main() - runs program
 ## Conclusion

-This module is useful for json reading.
+This module is useful for json files reading.

 ## Versioning
 02 15 2019 - demo version